stormpath/Turnstile-Perfect/README.md

 .Package(url: "https://github.com/stormpath/Turnstile-Perfect.git", majorVersion:1)
 ```

-Then, in your Perfect application, `import Turnstile`, initialize the TurnstilePerfect object, and add Turnstile to your Perfect application's request and response filters:
+Then, in your Perfect application, `import TurnstilePerfect`, initialize the TurnstilePerfect object, and add Turnstile to your Perfect application's request and response filters:

 ```Swift
 // The Perfect Server